-The seals can be damaged if you clean motors with type of protection Ex t using compressed air.
+The seals can be damaged if you clean motors with type of protection Ex t or Class II using compressed air.
 The type of protection is no longer complied with.
 An explosion can occur.
 This may result in death, personal injury and material damage.